ddamia/Getting-and-Cleaning-Data-Project/README.md

 ## Code definition
-This text will provide information about the resulting dataset named tidydata.txt, and the code used in Run_Analysis.R to extract it.

 First of all, it is assumed that in the working directory there is a folder named Data, which contains the unzipped version of the raw data.
 The Run_Analysis.R also provides separated sections for each one of the 5 tasks.

 The first step of the code is to set the working directory, then import the next documents: